gxf1212/notes/techniques/Building-blogs.md

       :align: center
   ```

-  markdown cannot do this (html can).
+  markdown cannot do this (only html can).

 -